The meteorites

 The Widmanstätten pattern, sometimes known as a the Thomson structure, shows up on the meteorite when it's cut, etched and polished.
 It can't be made on Earth other than on microscopic levels since it takes millions of years of slowly cooling molten iron to create the crystal like pattern.

 Do you have something to add to this topic?
-We would love to hear from you.
-Get in touch.
+Tell us your story.